Deopham History

 The 1871 census recorded that George Turner, his wife Sarah and eight children (8 of which are recorded as being born in Deopham) were living at No. 15, Burlington Road, Paddington, London.
 His profession was recorded as “Clergyman”.
 The 1872 edition of Crockford’s Clerical Directory did not include an entry for George Turner, implying that at that time he still did not hold a clerical post.

 The 1881 census recorded his residence as being in a house called “Woodlands” (not the vicarage) in Woodham Walter, Essex, having remarried.
-His 23 year old daughter Jessie Maude (described as having been born in Deopham) is living with them.
+His 23 year old daughter Jessie Maude (described as having been born in Deopham) was living with them.
 His occupation is stated as being “Vicar of Tolleshunt Major” which is some 8 miles from his home.

-Volume 4 of the Alumni Oxoniensis4 records:
+Volume 4 of the Alumni Oxoniensis4 recorded:

 The period spent in Deopham is conspicuously absent, in fact the whole period from 1847 when he gained his M.A. until 1872 when (according to the above cutting) he started at Branksea Island is completely missing.
-In fact, a number of newspapers reported that he actually started there in January 1873.
+A number of newspapers reported that he actually started there in January 1873.
 His resignation in 1874 is confirmed in the press.
 The presence of a daughter born in Deopham living with him in Woodham Walter whilst being vicar of Tolleshunt Major anchors him to this extract of lives of Oxford graduates.

 Legacy

 The opening in 1851 of the first village school (thereby completing the project started by the Rev. Henry Spencer), the building of a vicarage and some renovations of the church were the Rev. George Turner’s legacy to the village.
+The extent of his contribution to both has been overestimated since his successor the Rev. Hibbert Wanklyn was left with much work to do on both, as well as a lot of work on the vicarage that Turner had started.

 Footnotes